marceloribeiro19/Car-Black-Box/README.md

 - **High Performance**:
   - Utilizes the advanced capabilities of the ASM330LHB IMU for accurate and reliable orientation tracking.
+  - Sensor fusion is achieved using the Madgwick filter for optimal performance.
+  - Data can be further filtered with a Kalman filter to enhance accuracy and reliability.

 - **Integration with Raspberry Pi 4**:
-  - Optimized for seamless operation with the Raspberry Pi 4 with a costume Buildroot Linux Image, leveraging its processing power and storage capabilities.
+  - Optimized for seamless operation with the Raspberry Pi 4 with a custom Buildroot Linux Image, leveraging its processing power and storage capabilities.

 ## Technical Specifications